openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

 :code:`oft-gengrid.bash` generates a grid of points over an image (text file), with user-defined spacing in x and y directions.
-Output is a text file with the coordinates of the points. - Generates a text file with 3 entries for each point: ID Xcoord Ycoord - <input img> is a georeferenced input image
+Output is a text file with the coordinates of the points. - Generates a text file with 3 entries for each point: ID Xcoord Ycoord - <input img> is a geo-referenced input image

 -   <DX> is the distance between the points in X direction
 -   <DY> is the distance between the points in Y direction